jpoz/blog/src/content/posts/rebuild-xlsx.md

 1. **Lexer**: tokenize `SUM(A1:B12)` into meaningful pieces
 2. **Parser**: handle operator precedence and turn tokens into an AST
-3. **Bytecode Compiler**: compile the AST into stack-based VM instructions
+3. **Compiler**: compile the AST into stack-based instructions
 4. **VM Evaluator**: execute the bytecode against actual cell data

-I chose a bytecode VM over a tree-walking interpreter because spreadsheets get re-evaluated constantly.
+I chose a VM over a tree-walking interpreter because spreadsheets get re-evaluated constantly.
 Compile once, run many times.
 With the skeleton in place and a handful of functions working end-to-end (basic arithmetic, `SUM`, `IF`), I had the scaffolding that AI could build on.

 I also pointed AI at the XLSX file format and had it build out the read/write capability: parsing the XML inside the zip, resolving shared strings, handling styles.
 Tedious, spec-heavy work that AI handles well.